ryanknights/wordpress-readmore/README.md

 wordpress-readmore
 ==============

-Adds shortcode to break up content with slide down read more link
+Adds shortcode to break up content with read more/read less link

+[readmore]content to hide....[/readmore]